mount(8) - phpMan

 strictatime

-Allows to explicitly requesting full atime updates.
-This makes
+Allows to explicitly request full atime updates.
+This makes it

-it possible for kernel to defaults to relatime or noatime but
+possible for the kernel to default to relatime or noatime but

 nostrictatime

-Use the kernel's default behaviour for inode access time
+Use the kernel's default behavior for inode access time updates.

 silent Turn on the silent flag.